By: Author John Cunningham. Published: 2019/01/14 at 4:03 pm

 How Does it Happen?

+Gumming – Gas turns to a gel and blocks everything up – ya nasty.
 When it’s bad, I prefer to replace the carb.
-Cleaning doesn’t guarantee that you get it all, then your tearing it down again.
+Cleaning doesn’t guarantee that you get it all, then you’re tearing it down again.

 Symptoms Of Carburetor Faults